syncfusion-content/blazor-docs/blazor/treeview/data-binding.md

 ### Configure Blazor TreeView component using Web API adaptor

 Now, the Blazor TreeView can be configured using the **‘SfDataManager’** to interact with the created Web API and consume the data appropriately.
-To interact with web API, use web Api adaptor.
+To interact with web API, use web API adaptor.

 > The CRUD operation has been performed in the TreeView component using the context menu.